 First, if you want to get a Product Management job quick, then apply to startups.
 They are looking to hire people quickly than big companies that tend to take a few months to finalize their decisions.

 By the way, for those who don’t have a technical background, don’t give up.
 I’m the living example of a product manager without a technical background.
-Don’t Take No for an answer (You need a computer science degree, you need experience)- always be consistent, familiarize with everything or take a product management training course like Product School.
+Don’t Take No for an answer (You need a computer science degree, you need experience)- always be consistent, familiarize with everything or take a product management course like Product School.

 Have your projects and portfolio ready to show to the recruiters and hiring managers.
 Practice your public speaking skills, as I had to do a 30-minute presentation for my first onsite interview.